To be eligible for this program you must meet all the requirements:

 - Beneficial interest in an irrevocable trust is considered a life estate, or a lease for life, for the beneficiary who is granted the beneficial interest representing his or her principal residence held in an irrevocable trust, if the beneficial interest is granted under the trust instrument for a period that is not less than the beneficiary's life.

 The property must be your primary residence by December 31 the year before the tax is due.
-For example, you must be living in your home by December 31, 2019, to receive an exemption on your 2020 property tax.
-To keep your exemption going forward, you must live in your home for more than nine months each year.
+For example, you must be living in your home by December 31, 2020, to receive an exemption on your 2021 property tax.

 Your annual household disposable income may not exceed $40,000.